FOR THOSE PLANNING TO VISIT THE ROCK

 WHAT TO WEAR / BRING

-I recommend a cool, shady hat, old army fatigues, old army-style boots which have good ankle support, a webbing belt with two canteens and a utility pack for camera etc. If you travel light, 100% cotton T-shirts can be purchased on the island at reasonable prices (for souvenirs.)
-A cool pair of short leather gloves, rigger style is highly recommended – if you intend going anywhere off road.
-You can wear shorts, a t-shirt and flip-flops if you like – the locals mostly do.
+I recommend a cool, shady hat, old army fatigues, old army-style boots (or any boot which has good ankle support), a webbing belt with two canteens and a utility pack for camera etc. If you travel light, 100% cotton T-shirts can be purchased on the island at reasonable prices (for souvenirs.)
+A cool pair of short leather gloves, rigger style is a must! � if you intend going anywhere off road.
+You can wear shorts, a t-shirt and flip-flops if you like � the locals mostly do.
 Then again, they have immunity to most of the tropical bugs, and you don't.
 If you go with the t-shirt and shorts, be prepared to get cut in the undergrowth, and be prepared to have to deal with a tropical infection your doctor is entirely unfamiliar with.
-The temperature is always a few degrees cooler than in Manila.
-You won't need a jacket at night – just wear two t-shirts.
+The temperature is always a few degrees cooler on Corregidor than in Manila.
+You won't need a jacket at night � just wear two t-shirts.

 DO I ARRANGE GUIDED TOURS OF CORREGIDOR?